Messing With Bigfoot

 Seven years earlier Bigfoot had terrorized a weekend Cub Scout camp at the park in the middle of the night.
 The scoutmaster was jolted out of a sound sleep by the screams of his boys.
 He stumbled out of his tent to find the 11-year-olds crying and running around in circles.
 Using a whistle and a flashlight he got them to stop and form a line.
 He then asked them what was going on.

 The beast was satisfied with scaring them and left.
 The scoutmaster searched, but only found the tent high in the tree.
 He built a fire and gathered all the boys around him.
-In the morning he cut the camping weekend short.
+In the morning he cut the camping weekend short and they all rushed home.

 Troop 311 was the Lithuanian American scout troop on the east side of town.
-Our headquarters was the community hall at Our Lady of Perpetual Help Church, just off East 185th Street, the principal road, and the spine of Lithuanian life and culture in Cleveland.
-Our group was all 15 and 16 years old, and scouting was phasing out of our minds and lives.
+Our headquarters was the community hall at Our Lady of Perpetual Help Church, just off E. 185th St., the principal road, and the spine of Lithuanian life and culture in Cleveland.
+Our group was all 15 and 16 years old.

 The younger kids didn’t know anything.
 The older guys who were still scouts were Explorers, in it for life.
 We knew this was our last camp at Lake Pymatuning.
 Next year we were hoping to go out on a high note at the 12th World Scout Jamboree at Farragut State Park in the Rocky Mountains.

-“I will bust a gut if we make it there,” said Linas, our camel train’s crack wise.
+“I will bust a gut if we make it there,” said Linas, our camel train’s wise guy.

-The first thing we did when we got to Lake Pymatuning late Sunday morning was haul our stuff, clothes, sleeping bags, tents, food and supplies out of the fleet of Ford station wagons, Chevy station wagons, and Pontiac station wagons our parents had driven us in to the camp site.
-We set up our tents in a perpendicular line to the lake, hoisted the communal tent, dug a fire pit and a latrine trench.
-We built a 30-foot-high abstract frame sculpture out of dead tree branches.
+The first thing we did when we got to Lake Pymatuning on late Saturday morning was haul our stuff, clothes, sleeping bags, tents, food and supplies out of the fleet of Ford station wagons, Chevy station wagons, and Pontiac station wagons our parents had driven us in to the camp site.
+We set up our tents in a perpendicular line to the lake, hoisted the communal tent, dug a fire pit and a latrine trench, after which we built a 30-foot-high abstract frame sculpture out of dead tree branches.
 Everybody went for a swim when we were done.

 The lake is partly in Ohio and partly in Pennsylvania, on land that used to be a swamp.
 It is named for Pihmtomink, the chief of the tribe who lived in the swamp.
 When the Indians were pushed off their land, and told to go somewhere else, the first farmers had a hell of a time.
 The swamp was infested by mosquitoes carrying yellow fever.
 Farm animals were eaten by bears and mountain lions or sank in quicksand.
 There was a massive flood in 1913.
 Finally, the Pymatuning Land Company bought all the land, thousands of men worked from 1931 to 1934, and built a dam.
 The lake they made is 17 miles long and 2 miles wide.

-There’s a spot called “Where the Ducks Walk on the Fish,” where people throw bread to thousands of carp and Canada geese and birds of a feather rush around on top of the fish to snag their share of it.
+There’s a spot called “Where the Ducks Walk on the Fish,” where people throw bread to thousands of carp and Canadian geese.
+Birds of a feather rush around like madmen on top of the fish to snag their share of it.

 He was our Scoutmaster, or Scouter, so we called him Scooter since we couldn’t call him Vito.
 He didn’t like that.
 He was a grown man, and we were kids.
 He didn’t like us calling him Scooter, either, but what could he do?
 Besides, we never called him that to his face.
 He was a “Yes, sir” and “No, sir” kind of man.